Investigators say poor track conditions caused a 2021 Amtrak derailment in Montana that killed three

 HELENA, Mont.
 (AP) — Poor track conditions that should have been flagged by a freight railroad company’s inspectors caused the derailment of an Amtrak train in Montana that killed three people and injured 49 others in 2021, federal investigators said Thursday in a final report.

-The poor track conditions included a worn rail, vertical track deflection, misalignment and instability, the report found.
+The poor track conditions included a worn rail, vertical track deflection, misalignment and instability in the rail bed, the report found.
+The track is owned by BNSF railroad.
+The NTSB said BNSF’s lack of action indicated “a shortcoming in its safety culture.”

 “This tragedy is a powerful reminder that there’s no substitute for robust track inspection practices, which can prevent derailments by identifying track conditions that may deteriorate over time,” said NTSB Chair Jennifer Homendy.

-Messages left with Amtrak spokesperson Marc Magliari and BNSF Railway spokesperson Lena Kent were not immediately returned.
+Emails sent to Amtrak spokesperson Marc Magliari and BNSF railroad spokesperson Lena Kent were not immediately returned.

-Amtrak’s Empire Builder derailed Sept.
-25, 2021, in northern Montana while en route from Chicago to Seattle and Portland, Oregon, with 154 people on board.
+Kristofer Riddle, an attorney for four passengers who were on the train when it derailed, said he was unsurprised by the report’s findings because damaged tracks are well-known safety concerns.

+What continues to outrage him, he said, is that the same safety concerns arise after passenger train accidents without any changes.
+One of his clients, Justin Ruddell, was in a train car restroom when it derailed near the small town of Joplin, whipping the door open and pouring dirt and gravel atop him as he clung for dear life.

+“The thing here that’s particularly egregious is this is the story that you hear after derailments time and time again,” Riddle said.

-Investigators also found that if a locomotive equipped with an automated vehicle-track interaction monitoring system had traveled over the area, it would have detected the deteriorating track conditions and BSNF Railway would have had an opportunity to fix the track.
+Investigators also found that if a locomotive equipped with an automated vehicle-track interaction monitoring system had traveled over the area, it would have detected the deteriorating track conditions and BSNF Railway would have had an opportunity to make repairs.
 NTSB is recommending that all trains be equipped with that technology.

 The problem got worse as the freight trains traveled over the area before the crash.